Soundbendor/soundbendor-website/frontend/README.md

 const events = EventService.getEvent({'Id__eq': 15})
 ...
 ````
-and you will receive exactly 1 event that is Id == 15
+and you will receive exactly 1 event that is ID == 15

-#### Example 2: Get many objects based on published date occurring after a certain value.
+#### Example 2: Get many objects based on published date occurring after a certain value
 Lets say you want to get ALL EVENTS (plural) that were published after a certain date, you could do the following:

 ```javascript